WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Ldap-auth/README.md

-# Ldap Auth
+# Ldap auth

-Software Is For Authenticating Users Who Request Protected Resources From Servers Proxied By Nginx.
-It Includes A Daemon (ldap-auth) That Communicates With An Authentication Server, And A Webserver Daemon That Generates An Authentication Cookie Based On The User’s Credentials.
-The Daemons Are Written In Python For Use With A Lightweight Directory Access Protocol (ldap) Authentication Server (openldap Or Microsoft Windows Active Directory 2003 And 2012).
+Software is for authenticating users who request protected resources from servers proxied by nginx.
+It includes a daemon (ldap-auth) that communicates with an authentication server, and a webserver daemon that generates an authentication cookie based on the user’s credentials.
+The daemons are written in Python for use with a Lightweight Directory Access Protocol (LDAP) authentication server (OpenLDAP or Microsoft Windows Active Directory 2003 and 2012).

 ---